T16

 Are additional codes required with T16?

-Yes, when using T16 you should also code: code to identify any retained foreign body, if applicable (Z18.-); code, if known, for foreign body entering into or through a natural orifice (W44.-).
+Yes, when using T16, also report: any retained foreign body, if applicable (Z18.-); code, if known, for foreign body entering into or through a natural orifice (W44.-).

 What are the UMLS CUIs for T16?